-Abdulaziz Ibrahim Al Mana is a member of the board of Dar Al Arkan Real Estate Development Company.
-Dr. Abdulaziz Ibrahim Almani is also a University Professor, a Minister of State in the Council of Ministers, and a member of the Shoura Council.
+Dr. Abdulaziz Bin Ibrahim Al Mana is a member of the board of Dar Al Arkan Real Estate Development Company.
+Dr. Al Mana is also a University Professor, a former Minister of State in the Council of Ministers, and a former member of the Shoura Council.
 His expertise is in strategic planning, engineering education and management systems.
-Dr. Almani holds several degrees including: a Bachelor of Civil Engineering, University of Santa Clara, USA, a Master of and Ph.D. in Civil Engineering from Stanford University, USA.
+Dr. Al Mana holds several degrees including: a Bachelor of Civil Engineering, University of Santa Clara, USA, a Master of and Ph.D. in Civil Engineering from Stanford University, USA.